seebaermichi/wtmb-js-course-vol02/README.md

 - This repository will contain notes, code-alongs, assignments and whatever needs to be written down somewhere.

-- It will be spit in lectures, just like the JavaScript Cash Course for Beginner itself.
+- It will be split in lectures, just like the JavaScript Cash Course for Beginner itself.

   - see Meetup here